RideBeeline/madgwick-investigation/README.md

 ### Normalisation Bug
 The first, and less important bug is in the code from the project report describing the filter and is caused by the magnetomer readings being normalised after they are assigned.
 So it would not be noticeable when calling the function with already normalised data.

 This implementation is not very optimised and doesn't appear to be used much outside the report.
-It is refered here as the "paper version" even though it is also written in C.
+It is referred here as the "paper version" even though it is also written in C.

 I only found it because I wanted to check if the x2 bug also features in the paper.
 (It does not) Only [Experiment 4](./experiment_4_mat_vs_c_vs_paper/README.md) uses this implementation and shows the effect of fixing it.

 ### x2 Bug
 The second, more important bug is in the distributed C code.
-A missing *2 in the magnetic distortion copensation step causes the filter to use a smaller b than intended and consequently behave slightly differently during an AHRS update.
-The effect of the bug is not constant and it appears that one can compensate for it to some extend by choosing a different Beta.
+A missing *2 in the magnetic distortion compensation step causes the filter to use a smaller b than intended and consequently behave slightly differently during an AHRS update.
+The effect of the bug is not constant and it appears that one can compensate for it to some extent by choosing a different Beta.
 Still, it would be surprising if I were the first to discover it.

 This implementation is optimised and code based on it is widely used.
 I expect most versions based on it have the same issue because the code is copied verbatim.
-It is refered here as the "C version".
+It is referred here as the "C version".

 This is the bug most of the "experiments" focus on.